 - Is the insurance term too short?

 Until they were banned in May 2009, long-term loans were often sold with a single premium policy lasting for a maximum of five years, no matter how long the loan was for.
-If you've checked your policy and found it doesn't cover the full term of your loan, but you thought it did, the salesperson should have pointed this out.
+If you've checked your policy and found it didn't cover the full term of your loan, but you thought it did, the salesperson should have pointed this out.
 If the salesperson didn't, go to the how to reclaim section.

 - Have you tried to cancel your policy?